Trees and Shrubs (Woody Ornamental Plants)

 The goal of ornamental entomology is to provide facts so that informed decisions are made when attempting to effectively manage key insect and mite pests of woody ornamental plants.

-The emerald ash borer has killed more than 40 million ash trees in Michigan, Ohio, Indiana, Illinois, Maryland, Virginia, Pennsylvania, West Virginia, Missouri, Wisconsin, Minnesota, Kentucky, New York, Tennessee, Iowa, Kansas, Connecticut, Massachusetts, and New Hampshire.
+The emerald ash borer has killed more than 40 million ash trees in Michigan, Ohio, Indiana, Illinois, Maryland, Virginia, Pennsylvania, West Virginia, Missouri, Wisconsin, Minnesota, Kentucky, New York, Tennessee, Iowa, Kansas, Connecticut, Massachusetts, New Hampshire, North Carolina, Georgia, Colorado, New Jersey, Arkansas, Louisiana, Texas, Nebraska, and Delaware.

 Adapted from Johnson, W.T. and H.H.
 Lyon.
 1991.
 Insects that feed on trees and shrubs.
 2nd ed., Cornell Univ.
 Press, Ithaca, New York, 560 pp.